frontendpatterns/frontendpatterns.dev/src/content/patterns/integration-testing.md

 ---
 # Integration Testing

-Test multiple components working together as a cohesive unit.

 ## Problem

 Individual components work in isolation but fail when combined.
 Data doesn't flow correctly between parent and child components, context providers break, or routing transitions cause unexpected state loss.
 These integration bugs only surface when users follow real workflows.